kinghuthman/Sprint-Challenge-Node-Express/Review.md

 ## What is express.json() and why do we need it?

-Express.json parses incoming requests with json, and it is also a middleware funciton.
+Express.json parses incoming requests with json, and it is also a middleware function.